Freedom of Information

 Review of decisions

-An applicant can ask for the following decisions to be reviewed:
+You can ask for the following decisions to be reviewed if we:

-- if ACECQA refuses to provide access to all or part of a document
+- refuse to give you access to all or part of a document or if we defer giving you access

-- if ACECQA refuses to change or annotate information about an applicant that the applicant claims is incomplete, incorrect, out of date or misleading.
+- refuse to change or annotate information about you that you claim is incomplete, incorrect, out of date or misleading.

-A third party who disagrees with ACECQA's decision to provide access to documents that contain information about them can also ask for the decision to be reviewed.
+A third party who disagrees with our decision to give you documents that contain information about them can also ask for the decision to be reviewed.

-Applicants can request in writing that ACECQA reconsider its decision through an internal review.
-An internal review will be conducted by another officer in the agency.
-ACECQA will advise of its new decision within 30 days of receiving a request.
+You can request in writing that we reconsider our decision through an internal review.
+An internal review will be conducted by another authorised officer in our agency.
+We will advise you of our new decision within 30 days of receiving your request.

 Information Commissioner review